tobystic/AzureRBACdev/README.md

 There are various levels of administrative roles you might be looking to assign, and this may be done at a management group level, subscription level, resource group level or resource level.
 Azure RBAC focuses on managing user [actions](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations)  at these different scopes.
 &nbsp;

-*The following 3 examples are quite common in network scenarios*:

-**Firewall Security Reader role**: This administrator requires mostly reader privileges as maybe required in an auditor role.
-The permission grants visibility into existing rules and other properties of the firewall.
-This user is therefore only able to view and not make changes.

-**Firewall Security Administrator role**: This role is assigned to an admin that is responsible for the security configurations in the network.
-Access control is used to manage connectivity, making sure actions are carefully assigned.
-This admin can analyze the security risk of each connection via the network and application rules and make changes as required.

-**Network Infrastructure Administrator role**: This role has more overarching rights to change the infrastructure of the firewall from a network operations perspective, but would not necessarily need access to change network and application rules like the security admin.
-Permissions in this role include [FirewallWallPolicies](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/firewallpolicies#firewallpolicypropertiesformat-object) attributes such as: Threat Intelligence, DNS settings, Intrusion detection etc.

 To create a custom role, you must provide the following input.
 ```
     {